Devilek66/voting-app/README.md

 - Retrieve the user ID from a **JWT token**.

 ### Extending the User Entity
-The current `User` entity is minimal.
+The current `Voter` entity is minimal.
 As the frontend evolves, it might be useful to add more fields needed for displaying user profiles or other frontend requirements.

 ### Extending Election Data
 Election entities could also store: